-Not getting called for an interview?
-Your resume may not be working for you!
-It’s imperative to tailor your resume to each job you apply for; highlighting your accomplishments, skills, and abilities relevant to the job.
+Frustrated about what should and shouldn’t go on your resume?
+It’s imperative to tailor your resume to each job application; highlighting your accomplishments, skills, and abilities relevant to the job.
 Your resume must grab the reader’s attention in under 8 seconds.
 I provide insight on how to develop your resume so it works for you!

 - What is the purpose of a resume?
 To gain the reader’s attention so they contact you for an interview.

 - How many pages should a resume be?
 A resume should be 1-2 pages; never more than 2 pages.

 - What are the components of a resume?
 Contact Information, Branded Headline, Summary Statement, Relevant Skills, Work Experience, and Education.

 - What are optional sections of a resume?
 Awards are commonly seen on a resume – they can be listed as a separate section or can be included as a bullet point statement under the job in the Work Experience section.
 Volunteer Experience is another section that can be added towards the bottom of your resume.
 Employers like seeing you are actively involved in your community.
 Many employers today encourage community service as part of their company culture – giving back and supporting local communities where they do business.
 Volunteer experience is another area where you can highlight your skills.

 - What is a CV and when is it used in place of a resume?
 CV stands for curriculum vitae.
 This is a lengthier document than a resume.
 It emphasizes academic accomplishments and is seen in academia, fellowships, and in fields such as science and law.